Actor portrayal of a family strolling together at their daughter's graduation

 • Heart Failure Society of America

 *Class 1 guidelines are given when there’s strong evidence or general agreement that a treatment is beneficial, useful, and effective.
 The above recommendation is from the 2022 guidelines.
-As of September 2024, VYNDAMAX is the only treatment approved for ATTR cardiac amyloidosis.
+At the time of guidelines publication, VYNDAMAX and VYNDAQEL® (tafamidis meglumine) were the only approved treatments for ATTR-CM.

 Questions to ask your doctor